yeasy/docker-compose-files/hyperledger_fabric/README.md

 This project provides several useful Docker-Compose script to help quickly bootup a Hyperledger Fabric network, and do simple testing with deploy, invoke and query transactions.

-Currently we support Hyperledger Fabric all releases from v0.6 to latest v1.x.
+Currently we support Hyperledger Fabric all releases from v0.6.0 to latest.

 If you're not familiar with Docker and Blockchain, can have a look at these books (in CN):